 God is not responsible for our pain.
 We are not responsible for our pain.
 What happened in the Garden of Eden is responsible for the human condition.
 And the human condition is hard wired for pain and suffering.
 God is not causing us to hurt.
 He is hurting with us.
 What we do with our hurt is what matters.
 How we handle tragedy is what brings purpose into our pain.

-There’s hardly ever a justifiable reason for the bad things that happen in life.
+There’s hardly ever a justifiable reason for the bad things that happen in life, so stop saying everything happens for a reason.
 Tragic loss is not laced with inherent specs of good.
 I used to get so mad when people would say, “You can find good in every situation.”
 That’s just not true.
 There was nothing good about being raped.
 There is no good in murder or abuse.
 We have to create the good.
 We have to choose to respond in a way that brings good into an impossible situation.
 We have to choose to give purpose and meaning to our suffering.

 Not everything happens for a reason.
 But in everything that happens, there can be a reason to bring hope and healing to others.
 God can use our pain for a greater good if we choose to let Him in.